ameyrupji-ai/ameyrupji-ai/README.md

 ## Useful Forked Repos

 > **Note** All the beloe mentioned repos are not endorced by me this is only a collection of repos that I have descovered during my research and not got a chance to try out each opf them.
-These are my folks for the repos and please vidit the official links of these repos through my folks.
+These are my folks for the repos and please visit the official links of these repos through my folks.

 [Github Trending Repos](https://github.com/trending)